Costco Wholesale (NASDAQ:COST) Sets New 12-Month High at $566.63

-Several brokerages have recently issued reports on COST.
-Raymond James upped their price target on shares of Costco Wholesale from $540.00 to $565.00 and gave the stock an “outperform” rating in a report on Friday, December 3rd.
-Argus upped their price target on shares of Costco Wholesale from $515.00 to $610.00 and gave the stock a “buy” rating in a report on Tuesday, December 14th.
-JPMorgan Chase & Co. upped their price target on shares of Costco Wholesale from $535.00 to $560.00 and gave the stock an “overweight” rating in a report on Friday, December 10th.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Costco Wholesale from $472.00 to $482.00 and gave the stock a “hold” rating in a report on Friday, December 10th.
-Finally, Telsey Advisory Group upped their price target on shares of Costco Wholesale from $600.00 to $610.00 and gave the stock an “outperform” rating in a report on Friday, December 10th.
-Six equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
-According to MarketBeat.com, Costco Wholesale has an average rating of “Buy” and a consensus price target of $534.30.
+COST has been the topic of a number of research analyst reports.
+Gordon Haskett raised shares of Costco Wholesale from an “accumulate” rating to a “buy” rating and increased their price objective for the stock from $525.00 to $575.00 in a research report on Thursday, November 11th.
+Evercore ISI restated a “buy” rating on shares of Costco Wholesale in a report on Sunday, December 12th.
+Credit Suisse Group upped their target price on shares of Costco Wholesale from $400.00 to $490.00 and gave the stock a “neutral” rating in a report on Monday, September 27th.
+Loop Capital upped their target price on shares of Costco Wholesale from $555.00 to $585.00 and gave the stock a “buy” rating in a report on Thursday, December 2nd.
+They noted that the move was a valuation call.
+Finally, BMO Capital Markets upped their target price on shares of Costco Wholesale from $550.00 to $560.00 and gave the stock an “outperform” rating in a report on Friday, December 10th.
+Six research analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $534.30.

-The firm also recently announced a quarterly dividend, which was paid on Friday, November 12th.
-Investors of record on Friday, October 29th were issued a $0.79 dividend.
-The ex-dividend date of this dividend was Thursday, October 28th.
-This represents a $3.16 dividend on an annualized basis and a dividend yield of 0.56%.
-Costco Wholesale’s dividend payout ratio is presently 27.17%.
+The company also recently declared a quarterly dividend, which was paid on Friday, November 12th.
+Shareholders of record on Friday, October 29th were issued a $0.79 dividend.
+This represents a $3.16 annualized dividend and a yield of 0.56%.
+The ex-dividend date was Thursday, October 28th.
+Costco Wholesale’s payout ratio is 27.17%.

-In other Costco Wholesale news, Director Mary Agnes Wilderotter bought 925 shares of the stock in a transaction that occurred on Tuesday, December 21st.
+In other Costco Wholesale news, VP James P. Murphy sold 5,000 shares of the firm’s stock in a transaction on Monday, December 13th.
+The shares were sold at an average price of $559.32, for a total value of $2,796,600.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Mary Agnes Wilderotter acquired 925 shares of the stock in a transaction dated Tuesday, December 21st.
 The shares were bought at an average price of $540.13 per share, for a total transaction of $499,620.25.
-The acquisition was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, VP James P. Murphy sold 5,000 shares of the company’s stock in a transaction dated Monday, December 13th.
-The stock was sold at an average price of $559.32, for a total transaction of $2,796,600.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 11,218 shares of company stock worth $6,249,652 in the last 90 days.
-0.22% of the stock is currently owned by company insiders.
+The disclosure for this purchase can be found here.
+Over the last three months, insiders sold 11,218 shares of company stock valued at $6,249,652.
+Insiders own 0.22% of the company’s stock.

-A number of large investors have recently bought and sold shares of the business.
-First Command Bank increased its stake in Costco Wholesale by 19.0% in the 3rd quarter.
-First Command Bank now owns 1,871 shares of the retailer’s stock valued at $840,000 after buying an additional 299 shares during the last quarter.
-Vickerman Investment Advisors Inc. purchased a new stake in Costco Wholesale in the 3rd quarter valued at about $914,000.
-Moors & Cabot Inc. increased its stake in Costco Wholesale by 36.2% in the 3rd quarter.
-Moors & Cabot Inc. now owns 7,496 shares of the retailer’s stock valued at $3,358,000 after buying an additional 1,991 shares during the last quarter.
-JB Capital LLC purchased a new stake in Costco Wholesale in the 3rd quarter valued at about $407,000.
-Finally, Aspen Investment Management Inc grew its position in shares of Costco Wholesale by 204.7% during the 3rd quarter.
-Aspen Investment Management Inc now owns 2,407 shares of the retailer’s stock valued at $1,082,000 after acquiring an additional 1,617 shares during the period.
+Institutional investors have recently bought and sold shares of the company.
+Core Alternative Capital purchased a new stake in shares of Costco Wholesale during the 3rd quarter valued at $25,000.
+Eubel Brady & Suttman Asset Management Inc. purchased a new stake in shares of Costco Wholesale during the 2nd quarter valued at $35,000.
+PSI Advisors LLC purchased a new stake in shares of Costco Wholesale during the 3rd quarter valued at $37,000.
+Canton Hathaway LLC purchased a new position in Costco Wholesale in the 3rd quarter worth $38,000.
+Finally, Consolidated Planning Corp purchased a new position in Costco Wholesale in the 3rd quarter worth $41,000.
 Hedge funds and other institutional investors own 66.87% of the company’s stock.

 Costco Wholesale Corp. engages in the operation of membership warehouses.
 The firm’s product categories include food and sundries, hardlines, fresh foods, softlines, and ancillary.
 It operates through the following segments: Unites States Operations, Canadian Operations, and Other International Operations.